JDM95aus/Project_OpenSourceTerracore_P.O.S.T./Trademark.md

 ## ⚖️ Enforcement

 We prefer to resolve issues through community dialogue.
-However, we will take appropriate action to protect the TerraCore Marks from misuse that could harm the project or confuse users.
+However, we will take appropriate action to protect the OpenSourceTerraCore Marks from misuse that could harm the project or confuse users.

 ## 📞 Contact